Have you seen fly tipping in your area? Report it now!

 Builders and householders need to realise that waste is their responsibility and that they must use registered waste carriers to dispose of waste.
 If they don't, and their waste is fly tipped, they could face a court appearance and fines of up to £5,000 - just for trusting the wrong person with their waste.
 If we cut out the waste available to fly tippers, we can put them out of business.

 If a waste carrier is legal, they will be registered with the Environment Agency.
 To check your waste carrier contact 08708 506506 (ask your carrier for their waste-carrier registration number) and request an instant waste carrier validation check.
 Or you can check on their website: Environment Agency.
 Tradesman and Waste Carriers who wish to become licensed waste carriers must register with the Environment Agency.

-If you would like to report a case of fly tipping within Swale, please call Swale Borough Council on 01795 417850.
+If you would like to report a case of fly tipping within Swale, please call us on 01795 417850.